nim-works/phy/spec/spec.md

 `union(...)` is the supertype of all its operand types.

+The `proc(R, T0, ..., Tn)` type constructor constructs a type that is inhabited by all procedure who take `T0` through `Tn` as parameters and return a value of type `R`.
+The parameter type order is significant.

 ### Values, Objects, Locations, and Cells

 A *value* is something that inhabits a type.
 An *aggregate value* is a value